Existing Program Evaluation (EPE) Application Reviews

 • Proposals that do the following score higher:

-• explain the proposed statistical procedures using the variables that will be included and in terms that educated individuals not familiar with the analytic methods can understand
+• explain the proposed statistical procedures using the variables that will be included and in terms that educated individuals not familiar with the analytic methods can understand, and

 • articulate the rationale for selecting the analytic methods (providing references as appropriate).